What is phishing or spoofing, and how can you protect your business?

 What is vishing?

+Typically, the calls mention an “urgent account problem” with a bank account, credit card, or other service and ask you to share account information to remedy it.
 An example of a vishing attempt is if you receive a call about a possible fraudulent transaction on your account that asks you to enter your PIN to hear the transaction details.
+In reality, the scammer is harvesting your information for fraudulent use.

 What is search engine phishing?

 For example, an employee searching for the company's bank might get the fake site instead.
-Once they try to enter their login information into the fake site, the scammers capture that information and use it to login into the searcher's real account.
+Once they try to enter their login information into the fake site, the scammers capture that information and use it to log into the searcher's real account.

 Protect against search engine phishing by teaching employees to type in the website URL directly instead of clicking on a search result.